Topological superconductivity mediated by magnons of helical magnetic states: Exploring the origins of the results

 Equation \eqref{eq:Tinvrrp} applies only to 1D DMI.
 With full DMI it is violated, so $V_{\boldsymbol{k}'\boldsymbol{k}}^{\uparrow\uparrow\uparrow\downarrow } \neq V_{\boldsymbol{k}'\boldsymbol{k}}^{\uparrow\uparrow\downarrow\uparrow *}$ allowing the real part of $2\bar{V}_{\boldsymbol{k}'\boldsymbol{k}}^{\uparrow\uparrow\uparrow\downarrow E(\boldsymbol{k}')}$ to become nonzero.

 While the arguments for $g_{\nu r}^{\uparrow\downarrow}$ and $g_{\nu r'}^{\downarrow\uparrow*}$ being complex conjugates of each other for certain combinations of $r$ and $r'$ only rely on the GS, the transformation matrix contains information about the Hamiltonian.
-Full DMI is necessary to obtain an interaction that is complicated enough to yield TSC.
+Full DMI results in an interaction that is complicated enough to yield TSC in the specific system we studied.
+By complicated enough, we mean that certain elements in the coupling matrix are complex, with phase differences between the real and imaginary part.
 In MI/NM heterostructures, superconductivity is induced by the magnons.
 So the key is that the magnons experience SOC, and that the magnetic GS is noncolinear.
 As discussed, 1D DMI could originate with a special linear combination of Rashba and Dresselhaus SOC.
+However, the symmetry $C_{2y}^s \mathcal{T}$ is preserved, which enforces trivial topology.
+The key feature of full DMI seems to be noncolinear DMI vectors, which ensure that symmetries of the type $C_{2}^s \mathcal{T}$ are broken.

-Hence, the same essential ingredients are present in both DMI models.
-In that way, this is similar to the case of chiral magnet MI/SC heterostructures.
-A coplanar helical state affects the SC analogously to SOC and a magnetic field \cite{TopoSCandSkRev}, but the resulting interaction is not complicated enough to give a bulk gap.
+In MI/SC heterostructures a coplanar helical state affects the SC analogously to SOC and a magnetic field \cite{TopoSCandSkRev}, but the resulting interaction is not complicated enough to give a bulk gap.
 For that, noncoplanar magnetic states are needed \cite{SkTopoSCNagaosa}.
-In the case of MI/NM interfaces, the key feature instead seems to be noncolinear DMI vectors, while the precise nature of the noncolinear magnetic state is less important.
+For MI/NM heterostructures we believe the form of DMI is more important than the precise nature of the noncolinear magnetic ground state.
+Still, we stress that gap equations must be solved in any candidate system to check if the superconducting state is in fact topologically nontrivial.